Mimran0715/drafts-desktop/README.md

 # ✏️ Drafts

-A beautiful desktop writing app with an AI companion to help you write better.
+A desktop writing app with an AI companion to help you write better.